devpanel/wiki-www-public/03.faq/chapter.md

 Does devPanel say "Invalid ssh-key" ?

-Does your key look like this?
+Does your key look like this???

 ````
 -- BEGIN SSH2 PUBLIC KEY --